larrydiamond/jasts/README.md

 Because you can provide text with each failure message, knowing exactly which statement failed with the chance for the developer to provide intelligent comments makes for quicker and easier debugging.

+# What classes and methods does jasts provide?